 I love having cleaning toothbrushes on hand.
 I always pick up a few extra whenever I’m at the dentist.
-They are helpful for smaller, detailed jobs or for getting into hard to reach places.
+They are helpful for smaller, detailed jobs or for getting into hard-to-reach places.
 As with sponges, keep one in the bathroom and one in the kitchen.

-A Skrapr is always handy to have because it can be used to clean all types of messes on a variety of surfaces, without scratching.
-I tend to use it most to remove burnt/caked on food that always finds its way onto my glass cook top.
+A Skrapr is always handy to have because it can be used to clean all types of messes on a variety of surfaces without scratching.
+I tend to use it most to remove burnt/caked-on food that always finds its way onto my glass cooktop.

-Some cleaning tasks should not be done with bare hands, especially if the product used can be irritating to skin.
-Rubber gloves can be used to create a barrier that will protect your hands and skin from things like bacteria around the toilet or from drying out while doing dishes.
+Some cleaning tasks should not be done with bare hands, especially if the product used can be irritating to the skin.
+Rubber gloves will protect your skin from cleaning chemicals, bacteria (especially for bathroom cleaning), and even from dry skin caused by doing dishes.

 Care and Maintenance: After using your tools, be sure to wash and clean them thoroughly.
 You’ll want to let them air dry to keep them from getting moldy or deteriorating.

 Storage: Find a little basket and designate it for your cleaning kit.
 This basket can be stored in the back of a cupboard or at the bottom of a closet, so everything is accessible but out of sight.

 Microfiber cloths can be used on virtually any surface and come in different textures and sizes.
 You can use them for dusting, polishing, and cleaning glass or electronics.
 They are easy to maintain and last up to 500 washes with the proper care.

 These cloths replace the need for paper towels for cleaning most surfaces.
 And if the time comes for your cloth to bite the dust (see what I did there), they are an affordable investment.
 There are three different cloths I like keeping on hand: